jfaraudo/Running_NAMD/python_scripts_analysis/readme.md

 - count_CO2.py: Example of MDAnalysis program counting the number of CO2 molecules inside a cavity.
 It is a good example of a case showing how to count the number of molecules or atoms verifying a given condition.

+- water_inside_CNT.py: Counts number of water molecules inside a CNT.
+Another example of counting things.

 A summary about analysis in MD Simulations can be found [here](https://saco.csic.es/s/yaZBGnDpaPERYsp)

+Some scripts use MDAnalysis to analyze the trajectories (see [here](https://userguide.mdanalysis.org/stable/examples/quickstart.html) for a tutorial on How to Use MD Analysis)